From Wave to Wave

 GamerFest '24

-Icon for the Counsel "Endless Horizon"As some of you may know, we're an Irish studio — and our biggest local game show is GamerFest!
+Icon for the ability "Rosen Lance"As some of you may know, we're an Irish studio — and our biggest local game show is GamerFest!

-We brought Causeway along this May to promote the game and let folks help test the alpha.
+We brought the alpha for Causeway along this May to promote the game and let folks help with testing.

 It's always fun to see reactions from people who recognise the genre, or are curious to learn more about the project.